 Education

 ChronoSquad Malden: Exploring History and Identity through Virtual Worlds

 By Amanda De Rosa In a cross between Pokémon Go” and a historical tour, a new gaming app lets users both young and old visually travel back in time in Malden to experience the city’s colorful past.
 ChronoSquad: Malden – a free gaming app available to download via Google Play and Apple Apps stores – follows four detectives, Tam, Su, Francis, and Max, who discover a magic camera that can see through time, called the Chronoscope.
 The app transforms the user’s mobile phone camera into the Chronoscope, and the app’s integrated map and clues from the ChronoSquad help players discover various portals throughout Malden.
+[Note: as of April 2024, the iOS app was no longer available.]
 When these locations are discovered, the Chronoscope reveals hidden histories using augmented reality.
 This local history scavenger hunt features five different episodes of play, each focusing on different areas of Malden, and reveals historical stories of immigration, abolition, suffrage, and labor.
-Celia Pearce, the creative director of the ChronoSquad: Malden, is a game developer and professor of game design at Northeastern University.
-She and a team of her students worked to […]
+Celia Pearce, the creative director of the ChronoSquad: Malden, is a game developer and professor of game design […]

+Education